 Don Juan’s procedure to utilize the mushrooms was to let them dry into a fine powder inside a small gourd.
 He kept the gourd sealed for a year and then mixed the fine powder with five other dry plants and produced a mixture for smoking in a pipe.
 In order to become a man of knowledge one had to “meet” with the ally as many times as possible; one had to become familiar with it.
 This premise implied, of course, that one had to smoke the hallucinogenic mixture quite often.
 The process of “smoking” consisted of ingesting the fine mushroom powder, which did not incinerate, and inhaling the smoke of the other five plants that made up the mixture.

-While some people report experiencing psychoactive effects smoking shrooms, others report none and even harmful consequences, which they suggest may result from “inhaling directly a combination of spores, dust, and other fungal growth.”
+While some people report experiencing psychoactive effects of smoking shrooms, others report none and even harmful consequences, which they suggest may result from “inhaling directly a combination of spores, dust, and other fungal growth.”

-Your mindset throughout the process of preparation and ingestion should be of utmost respectfulness to the power of the mushrooms.
+Your mindset throughout the process of preparation and ingestion should be of utmost respect to the power of the mushrooms.
 We all possess “egos,” or a feeling of self-importance, at least until we become aware of our Buddha nature through years of meditation and spiritual work, which reveals that in reality there is really no self at all.

 By cultivating respect toward the shrooms, you at least acknowledge your imperfection and become less identified with it, and invite the experience to be therapeutic, to dissolve your ego.
-Any “ego-trip,” or clinging to your sense of self-importance, will make the process of ego-death brought about by consuming entheogens a lot more difficult.
+Any “ego trip,” or clinging to your sense of self-importance, will make the process of ego death brought about by consuming entheogens a lot more difficult.

 Also, be careful that any goals you have for the session are not ego goals.
 Wanting to have power over others or anything else that sets you aside from other people are not legitimate wishes from the spirit of the shrooms.
 Healing yourself and others or gaining knowledge for the benefit of others are.